rjweis/Pulling-Airline-Data-with-SQL/README.md

 ![airport](https://thumbor.forbes.com/thumbor/960x0/https%3A%2F%2Fspecials-images.forbesimg.com%2Fdam%2Fimageserve%2F1149089169%2F960x0.jpg%3Ffit%3Dscale)
 *Image Credit: Forbes/Getty*
 ### Introduction
 Extracting, transforming, and loading data is a vital skill for any analytics professional.
-In this markdown, we'll take a look at some queries I completed for an assignment at the [Institute for Advanced Analytics.](https://analytics.ncsu.edu/)
+In this markdown, we'll take a look at some queries I completed for an assignment at the [Institute for Advanced Analytics](https://analytics.ncsu.edu/) to develop this skill.

 This assignment is about extracting information from a database to answer questions one would have about airline travel.
 The database contains three tables -- airlines, airports, and flights -- and they can be found [here.](https://www.kaggle.com/usdot/flight-delays#flights.csv)